University of Colorado Colorado Springs logo

 Is University of Colorado Colorado Springs the right fit for me?

 Whether University of Colorado Colorado Springs is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (97% admit rate), cost ($19,752/year out-of-state), campus culture in Colorado Springs, and available programs.
+Key factors to consider: admissions selectivity (97% admit rate), avg net price ($15,788/year after aid), campus culture in Colorado Springs, and available programs.
 Use CollegeCove's compare tool to weigh University of Colorado Colorado Springs against similar schools side-by-side.

 Ready to apply?